What is a Thermal Oxidizer?

 The 3 T’s of Thermal Oxidizers: Time, Temperature & Turbulence

-Temperature: The combustion chamber maintains a high temperature ranging from 1400°F to 1600°F and higher.
+Typically 1400 F minimum up to 1600+F depending upon the VOC characteristics.
 Thermocouples inside the chamber monitor temperature and adjust gas burner firing as needed.
 Adequate temperature is essential to ensure VOC destruction efficiency.
 In most cases a data log of chamber temperature is required for air quality compliance.

 VOC thermal oxidizer